Valentine’s Day Lacing Cards

 Pete the Cat: Valentine’s Day Is CoolDay It Rained HeartsGroggle’s Monster ValentineLove Is: (Illustrated Story Book about Caring for Others, Book About Love for Parents and Children, Rhyming Picture Book)Love from The Very Hungry Caterpillar (The World of Eric Carle)Love Monster

 If you love this simple lacing card activity, make certain to check out these other options, too.
-Lacing cards are a great way to work on fine motor skills as well as teaching them the importance of their hand-eye coordination as well.
+Lacing cards are a great way to work on fine motor skills as well as teach them the importance of hand-eye coordination as well.

 These lacing cards are great for adding to a winter learning theme at home.
 You can also keep these in your travel bag as well so that when you’re traveling for the holidays, the kids will have something to do in the back of the car besides sitting on a screen!